microsoft/vscode-cmake-tools/README.md

 **PLEASE**, if you experience any problems, have any questions, or have an idea for a new feature, create an issue on [the GitHub page](https://github.com/microsoft/vscode-cmake-tools)!

 This extension itself *does not* provide language support for the CMake scripting language.
-For that we recommend [this extension](https://marketplace.visualstudio.com/items?itemName=twxs.cmake).
+For that we bundle [this extension](https://marketplace.visualstudio.com/items?itemName=twxs.cmake) which provides the support.
+A closed-source extension that provides even better support can also be installed: [CMake Language Support](https://marketplace.visualstudio.com/items?itemName=josetr.cmake-language-support-vscode)

 ### Microsoft Open Source Code of Conduct